jonasblasques/data-engineering-zoomcamp-notes/0_SQL-Refresher/README.md

 A CTE, short for Common Table Expression, is like a query within a query.
 With the WITH statement, you can create temporary tables to store results, making complex queries more readable and maintainable.
 These temporary tables exist only for the duration of the main query.

 CTEs and subqueries are both powerful tools and can be used to achieve similar goals, but they have different use cases and advantages.
+Differences are CTE is reusable during the entire session and more readable

 By declaring CTEs at the beginning of the query, you enhance code readability, enabling a clearer grasp of your analysis logic.
 Breaking down the query into smaller, more manageable components encourages effortless code maintenance and enhances comprehension.

-Syntax:
+**Syntax:**

 ```sql